Creative DIY Children’s Dress-Up Wardrobe: Trash To Treasure

 Step 3: Remove Backing

 Remove the old backing board.
-This one was simply tacked in, however, we did have to take a hammer and remove it.
+This one was simply tacked in; however, we had to use a hammer to remove it.

-Make sure to save the nails in a bag because you will be using them to put it back on in the end.
+Make sure to save the nails in a bag because you will be using them to put them back on in the end.

 Step 4: Create The Back Of The Dress-Up Wardrobe